 While it’s not the case for all yard mushrooms, most thrive in shady areas.
 Areas covered by tree branches or hidden in a dark corner of your yard could be prone to developing mushrooms.

 It’s essential to keep in mind that since mushrooms are the above-ground result of beneficial fungal growth, getting rid of them will be a temporary fix.
 However, quickly removing them may prevent more spores from getting released and spreading additional fungi.
 Keeping up with your yard maintenance will be the best solution.

 While you might not be able to get rid of all the fungus in your yard overnight, there are things you can do to keep the mushrooms at bay.
 As long as you pay attention to your lawn and always make sure to repurchase your yard solutions, you should have a beautiful-looking property in no time.

 As previously mentioned, it’s relatively easy to pick mushrooms by hand (with gardening gloves, of course) or mow over them with the lawnmower.
 The quicker you remove it, the fewer that will spread.
 Plus, your daily mushroom hunt will give you an excuse to get out on the lawn and finally pick those weeds that have been sticking out like a sore thumb or water the flowers you keep forgetting about.

 The most important thing you can do to keep mushrooms off your lawn is to keep up with yard maintenance.
-Try to get out there every morning and irrigate the lawn before ten A.M.
+Try to get out there every morning and irrigate the lawn before ten A.M. but avoid excessive irrigation.
 You should also have a quality collection of yard solutions.

 To meet all your yard maintenance needs in one click, check out our lawn essentials bundle box.
 It has all the yard solutions you will need, including lawn food, lawn boosters, root Hume, soil Hume, and ready-to-use sprayer nozzles.
 Pesky mushrooms will stand no chance against your strong yard solutions and diligent maintenance routine.